metaminded/formgen/README.md

 ### Helper: render_form_editor
 Renders the complete editor for forms and questions.

+* id: The id that will be used to identify the form or
 * path: The path will be used to identify the form.
 * options:
   * fields_only [false]